glance-/bootstrap-docker-builds/README.md

   # Expects the Dockerfile to be in the project root, can be change by setting docker_context_dir
   # If managed_scripts docker_build_prep.sh and/or docker_tag.sh is set those will be used
   - docker
+  # Builder script will just the items in the script list as lines of commands
+  - script
 ```

 #### Extra jobs